 Are complete sets good for women golfers?

 Yes — with one caveat.
 Make sure the set is actually designed for women's swing speeds, not just a relabeled men's set.
 Women's complete sets use lighter graphite shafts, more flexible shaft profiles, and sometimes lighter club heads.
-The TaylorMade Kalea Premier Ladies Complete Set is our top recommendation for women golfers — purpose-built for women's swing speeds, driver to putter.
+The TaylorMade Kalea Premier Ladies Complete Set has been a top recommendation for women golfers — purpose-built for women's swing speeds, driver to putter.

 Start Playing.
 Stop Renting.

-If you've been renting clubs at the course or borrowing from a friend, the Tour Edge TE-200 Complete Golf Set is how you stop doing that.
-Twelve clubs, a stand bag, graphite shafts, lifetime warranty, $599.99.
-Everything you need to play, in one box.
+If you've been renting clubs at the course or borrowing from a friend, a complete set is how you stop doing that.
+Twelve clubs, a stand bag, graphite shafts — everything you need to play, in one box.
+Browse our current complete sets and golf equipment at GreenBox Golf →.

 Gear up at GreenBox Golf